pranshugaba/hugo-website/content/thoughts/free-software/index.md

 ---
-title: "On the Importance of Free Software"
+title: "The Importance of Free Software"
 subtitle: "I discuss some merits of free software"
 summary: "Today is Software Freedom Day."